 It is normal for the urine pH to start out in the acidic range due to toxins that have accumulated overnight, with the body becoming more alkaline as the day progresses due to the food and supplements that you are consuming.
 This means that a healthy person should have their first 2 readings registering at or below 6.2, and the other 2 registering at or above 6.2.
 Concerns would arise when the pH readings did not follow this normal pattern.
 For instance, having an 8am reading that registered as alkaline (above 6.2), or a 9 pm reading that registered in the acidic range (below 6.2) would both be indications of an imbalance.
 This is especially true if the readings are severely out of the normal range.
 Also, if a person has three or more readings registering below 6.2, this may be an indication of an acidic imbalance.
 Conversely, if three or more readings are registering higher than 6.2, this may be an indication of an overly alkaline imbalance.
 Revici found that his sickest patients were the ones whose urine pH readings measured the furthest from the balanced point.

-- Note: Revici would test the urine four times per day for a least a week to find the overall pattern.
+- Note: Revici would test the urine four times per day for a least a week to find an overall pattern.

 - Kelley Eidem says there is another way to determine the imbalance.
 He suggests eating a meal that consists of 2 boiled eggs and a cup of black coffee.
 If that meal reduces your cancer pain or otherwise makes you feel better, you may have an alkaline imbalance.
 If that meal makes your cancer pain increase or otherwise makes you feel worse, you may have an acidic imbalance.